BlckHawker/Productivity-App/PROJECT PLAN.md

 #### 4.2 - Missed Recurrence Logic

 - [ ]  If a recurring task is incomplete past its desired date or deadline, it does not generate a new instance.
-- [ ]  A “Reschedule Task” button appears instead.
+- [ ]  A "Reschedule Task" button appears instead.
 - [ ]  Rescheduling applies recurrence logic from the current date forward.
 - [ ]  Past recurrence intervals are not stacked or doubled (no auto-catch-up).